hrithik-raj/e-organ-donor/README.md

 * Clone the repository into a directory.
 * You must have Python 3.8.5 or higher, but beware the packages might not work as intended if the version changes.
-* To create the virtual Environment open you command-line
+* To create the virtual Environment open you command-line:
   * Windows:
     python -m venv 'env_name'
   * Mac:
     python3 source 'env_name'
-* Once the venv is created you must activate it and install the required packages
+* Once the venv is created you must activate it and install the required packages.
-* To activate it
+* To activate it:
   * Windows:
     Execute the command 'env_name'\Scripts\activate
   * Mac:
     Execute the command source 'env_name'/bin/activate
 #### (This is very important before you proceed.
 Make sure you activate) ####
 * The requirements.txt is included in the repository so jus execute the command pip install -r requirements.txt
-* You can also choose to install them one by one
+* You can also choose to install them one by one.
+* Once the packages are installed now the only thing left is to run the application.
+* Execute python manage.py runserver (Make sure you are in the directory with the file manage.py).
+* Enter the address 127.0.0.1:8000 in your browser to view.